-The Group's business plan outlines the objectives and strategy for the Group and dictates the key performance indicators (KPIs) that the Group monitors, targets and measures.
-A summary of key 2016 KPI targets and achievements is outlined below:
+The Groups business plan outlines the objectives and strategy for the Group and dictates the key performance indicators (KPIs) that the Group monitors, targets and measures.
+A summary of key 2017 KPI targets and achievements is outlined below:

 KPI Definition Target Results ARTFORM Orchestra Artistic Performance Analysis and compilation of the results of the Artistic Self Assessment Process.
 Critical Rating greater than the 80 th percentile during the year.
 Achieved with overall performances assessed as exceeding expectations.
-David Robertsons' opera in concert performance of Porgy & Bess, together with performances by, Lang Lang.
-Wynton Marsarlis and the Lincoln Centre Jazz Orchestra, were the highlights of the 2016 season.
+David Robertson's opera in concert performance of Bluebeards Castle, together with performances conducted by Vladamir Ashkenazy were the highlights of the 2017 season.
 ARTFORM Development Feature contemporary Australian composers and new classical music series.
-Achieve 2016 Australian content as per programme and launch new series Australian content delivered as per programme.
-Three new series launched featuring films, contemporary and classical works.
+Achieve 2017 Australian content as per programme and launch new series Australian content delivered as per programme.
+Three new series continued featuring family content, contemporary and classical works.
 ACCESS Education Programme Development Develop and enhance the Sydney Symphony's world class education programme.
 Complete and deliver online kits to NSW school educators.
 Continue education programme's for music educators.
 Completed with online kits again well received by educators.
-A very successful programme for music educators TunED-Up! was again delivered in the 2016 year.
+A successful programme for music educators TunED-Up! was again delivered in the 2017 year.
 ACCESS Occupancy Occupancy levels for mainstage core programmes.
 82% average paid occupancy target.
-80% paid occupancy levels achieved for 2016, below target due to a reduction in the subscription audience during the year.
-FINANCIAL AND GOVERNANCE Reserves Reserves to total Group expenses.
+82% paid occupancy levels achieved for 2017, FINANCIAL AND GOVERNANCE Reserves Reserves to total Group expenses.
 Meet or exceed 20%.
-Actual reserves at 26% of Group expenses.
+Actual reserves at 24% of Group expenses.
 FINANCIAL AND GOVERNANCE Operating Margin Net operating result before reserve activities.
 Meet or exceed annual targets.
-Exceeded target.
+Met target.